THE HOTTEST TRUCK IN THE WORLD

 INDIVIDUAL TRUCK HISTORY

-The following VINs are documented as 1991 GMC Marlboro Syclone Editions:
+The following VINs are documented as 1991 GMC Marlboro Syclone Editions.
+The trucks are listed in order of sequencial VIN number along with the associated build number from Shinoda/ASC.

 Current Condition: CURRENTLY ABANDONED